-Remember if you are making an accident claim – the cost of employing the services of a specialist solicitor can be charged to the person at fault for your accident on top of your claim for compensation.
+Remember if you are making an accident claim – the majority of the cost of employing the services of a specialist solicitor can be charged to the person at fault for your accident on top of your claim for compensation.

 Case Management Conference Summary

-On this page I have set out the importance of a case management conference in a injury claim for compensation and why it is essential you use a solicitor to represent your interests at a CMC.
+In this article we have set out the importance of a case management conference in a personal injury claim for compensation and why it is essential you use a solicitor to represent your interests at a CMC.